-In 2013, Angela Sanford scheduled a pap smear with a new midwife, who examined her vagina and told her that she had been stitched too tightly by the presiding doctor.
+In 2013, Angela Sanford scheduled a pap smear with her new midwife, who examined her vagina and told her that she had been stitched too tightly by the presiding doctor when she had given birth.
 This extra stitch had caused Sanford 5 years of pain during sex: “My midwife said, ‘They think that some men find it more pleasurable,’ [but] my husband has been worried about me and fearful of hurting me.
 He would never have asked for this.”

-In 2015, while Tamara Williams was resting from an exhausting birth, the birth center midwife winked at her boyfriend and told her that “she’d throw in an extra stitch for him.”
+In 2015, while Tamara Williams was resting from an exhausting birth, the birth center midwife winked at her boyfriend and told him that “she’d throw in an extra stitch for him.”

 It’s impossible to know how many women today have been victims of this outdated, medically incorrect, and violently misogynistic practice.
 But as is so often the case, women’s reproductive health is mistreated whether they become mothers or not.
 There is also significant discrimination against women—especially young women—who seek out medical treatment which would make them unable to conceive.
 More than 15% of American women voluntarily seek out sterilization, but it is often incredibly difficult to convince a doctor to perform female sterilization.